Roasted okra and tomatoes

 Despite the iconic popularity of Southern staples like fried chicken, deviled eggs and buttermilk biscuits, the key players in traditional Southern cooking have always been the ostensible building blocks of a vegan diet: fruits and vegetables.
 Likewise, some of the most vegan-friendly cities in America are located in the South.

 Kevin Gillespie, in particular, noted the historical significance of produce in Southern cuisine.
-“The vast majority of Southern food was very vegetable-driven,” said Gillespie.
+“The vast majority of Southern food was very vegetable-driven,” says Gillespie.
 “Meat was not only expensive, it was not an effective use of space for people who could grow much more food than they could raise.
 The idea was to make the most of what you had, and also how many calories you could pack into your food, so that you could work all day.
 So vegetables had animal fat or renderings added.
 It tasted good and added a wallop of calories and nutrients.”

 While none of the chefs I spoke with are currently vegan or vegetarian, two of them have dabbled.
 Willis experimented, briefly, with veganism.
 “A while back, I was actually asked to go vegan for a week for Dr. Oz magazine,” she recalled.
 “It wasn’t that big a deal.
 I was pretty much able to eat what I normally ate.
 If I missed anything, it was cheese.
 I didn’t miss meat so much."

-“I actually became a vegetarian in the ‘70s, before vegan was a thing,” said Ronni Lundy.
+“I actually became a vegetarian in the ‘70s, before vegan was a thing,” says Ronni Lundy.
 “Growing up, we ate a primarily plant-based diet.
-It was never difficult to cook – many of the foods I grew up eating just needed to be adapted.
+It was never difficult to cook — many of the foods I grew up eating just needed to be adapted.
 I think it’s pretty easy; you just have to think about it and adjust the tastes somewhat.
 I use smoked paprika when I want to mimic that pork flavor.
 I call it ‘eau du bacon,’ because it gives food a delicious, smoky flavor.

 “When it comes to vegan cooking, the most important thing is seasoning, not substitution.
 Someone should write a cookbook on Southern vegan cooking.
 It won’t be me, but someone should do it!”
+[Editor's note: Someone has!]

-Many Southern chefs recalled bountiful plant-based meals from their youth.
+Many Southern chefs recall bountiful plant-based meals from their youth.
 “Especially in the summer, when I was growing up, our plates were crowded with vegetables.
 Often, we had no meat at all,” Scott Peacock recalled.
 “The abundance of vegetables was the focal point.”

 While working as a chef, Peacock often found meatless dishes troublesome.
 “For much of my professional career, I viewed vegetarian and vegan dishes as a hurdle, like something on the tracks during service that could derail progress.
 Thinking of it today, though, I can see some merit to it because the Southern diet is so vegetable-centric.”